Cardinal-Cryptography/aleph-node/BUILD.md

 If you have [nix][nix] installed locally, you can simply call `nix-shell`.
 It should spawn a shell with all build dependencies installed.
 Inside, you can simply use `cargo build --release -p aleph-node`.
-Keep in mind that a binary created this way will most likely depend on `glibc` referenced by `nix` and necessary default for your system.
+Keep in mind that a binary created this way will depend on `glibc` referenced by `nix` and not necessary default for your system.

 ### Build
 We provide a build procedure based on the `nix` package manager.
 There are several ways to interact with this process.
 Users can